Skip to main content

 Pre-Procedure Instructions by Medical Condition

-Different medical conditions require specific preparation before dental procedures.
-Here is what patients near Richmond, TX need to know before their appointments at Best Dental.
+Different medical conditions need different preparation before dental procedures.
+Here is what patients near Richmond, TX should know before their appointments at Best Dental.

-Diabetes significantly affects dental health and healing.
-Elevated blood sugar impairs immune function, slows wound healing, and increases infection risk after procedures.
-Gum disease is also more severe and harder to control in diabetic patients — and in turn, active gum disease makes blood sugar harder to manage.
-The relationship is bidirectional and important.
+Diabetes has a big effect on dental health and healing.
+High blood sugar makes it harder for your body to fight infection and slows down healing after procedures.
+Gum disease is also more serious and harder to control in diabetic patients, and at the same time, active gum disease makes blood sugar harder to manage.
+The two conditions affect each other, so we take extra care with every diabetic patient.

 Pre-Procedure Instructions for Diabetic Patients